 Vitamin B9 Folate

-A water-soluble B vitamin, studies have found that individuals with a folate deficiency have an increased risk of positive HPV status, as well as an increased risk of progression to cervical and oral cancer.6,7,8,9 Folic acid is important for managing HPV.
+Folate is a water-soluble B vitamin.
+Studies have found that individuals with a folate deficiency have an increased risk of positive HPV status, as well as an increased risk of progression to cervical and oral cancer.6,7,8,9 Folic acid is important for managing HPV.
 Folate rich foods include: dark green leafy vegetables (such as: spinach, asparagus and Brussels sprouts), nuts and beans, and liver.

 A daily serving of Papillex contains the equivalent of 5oz of poultry liver, 4 cups of chickpeas, or 40 spears of asparagus.

 - Calculation (400mcg*2) 800mcg.
 Source